keras-team/keras-hub/STYLE_GUIDE.md

 consider it as a standalone word, e.g. Bert, Deberta, etc. In this case, "Bert" is considered as a common noun and not an abbreviation anymore.

+## Naming of Models and Presets

+Naming of models and presets is a difficult and important element of our library usability.
+In general we try to to follow the branding of "upstream" model naming, subject to the consistency constraints laid out here.

+- The model and preset names should be recognizable to users familiar with the original release.
+E.g. the model that goes with the "DeBERTaV3" paper should be called `DebertaV3`.
+A release of a [toxic-bert](https://huggingface.co/unitary/toxic-bert) checkpoint for `keras_nlp.models.Bert`, should include the string `"toxic_bert"`.
+- All preset names should include the language of the pretraining data.
+If three or more language are supported, the preset name should include `"multi"` (not the single letter "m").
+- If a preset lowercases input for cased-based languages, the preset name should be marked with `"uncased"`.
+- Don't abbreviate size names.
+E.g. "xsmall" or "XL" in an original checkpoint releases should map to `"extra_small"` or `"extra_large"` in a preset names.
+- No configuration in names.
+E.g. use "bert_base" instead of "bert_L-12_H-768_A-12".

+When in doubt, readability should win out!

 ## File names

 When possible, keep publicly documented classes in their own files, and make